 - In Judea/Jerusalem

-- by 65 CE faith in Jesus had spread across the Mediterranean from Judea to Rome with such force that the emperor of Rome felt he had to deal with it.
+- by 65 CE faith in Jesus had spread across the Mediterranean to Rome with such force that the emperor of Rome felt he had to deal with it.

-Josephus was a Jewish military leader/historian writing in the First Century.
-He summarized Jewish History from their beginning up to his time.
+Josephus, a Jewish military leader/historian writing in the First Century, summarized Jewish history from their beginning up to his time.
 In so doing he covered the time and career of Jesus with these words:

 ‘At this time there was a wise man … Jesus. … good, and … virtuous.
 And many people from among the Jews and the other nations became his disciples.
 Pilate condemned Him to be crucified and to die.
 And those who had become his disciples did not abandon his discipleship.
 They reported that He had appeared to them three days after his crucifixion and that He was alive’Josephus.
 90 CE.
 Antiquities xviii.
 33